 Make sure that your corporation owns and pays for all your life insurance.

-Having your corporation as the owner and payer of your life insurance policies means you will pay the life premiums with dollars that are taxed at 11%, as opposed to your personal tax rate, which could be as high as 50%.
+Having your corporation as the owner and payer of your life insurance policies means you will pay the life premiums with dollars that are taxed at 11% (in BC), as opposed to your personal tax rate, which could be as high as 50%.

 This is a frequently overlooked method to save taxes, but it’s one that can pay off in a big way.